 The drive cable is a braided cable shielded by a plastic outer.
 It reaches from the drive control lever on the handlebars to the drive plate.

-When the drive lever is activated, the cable pulls the drive plate, causing it to pivoting it into contact with the friction wheel.
+When the drive lever is activated, the cable pulls the drive plate, causing it to pivot into contact with the friction wheel.

 Gear selector assembly